AGENTS.md: The Configuration That Can Break Your Agent

 The HOW: Tools and verification

 Include build, test, and verification commands.
-Mentioning specific tools dramatically increases their usage by agents in our experience:
+Mentioning specific tools dramatically increases their use by the agent according to [1]:

 # Build & test workflow